quantumjockey/shockwaveCalculatorWebApp/README.md

 ### Deploying to Heroku

-Since this repository is linked to the application's remote GitHub repo, you can deploy a new version of the app to Heroku by pushing commits from local master to remote master using,
+Since this repository is linked to the application's remote GitHub repo, it is configured out-of-the-box for deployment to Heroku.
+You can deploy a new/modded version of the app to Heroku from a forked repository by pushing commits from local master to remote master using,

     $ git push origin develop:master